Be a Voter!

 October 10 is the first day absentee ballots can be mailed to voters who submitted the application.
 Absentee ballots must be returned to the county clerk by 7 PM on Election Day, so mail your ballot no later than October 31, or hand-deliver it to a location designated by the clerk.
 (This may include drop boxes, depending on your county.)

 Need to register to vote or update your registration?

 You can do this right now by going to nmvote.org and following the instructions you see there.
 After October 10, online and mail voter registration aren't available, but NO PROBLEM.
 You can register to vote in person at any polling location, the Motor Vehicle Department, the Human Services Department, public libraries, colleges, universities, and at organized voter registration drives.

 You can also just go to your polling place and register right there, right then.
 This is called "same-day registration" and is available at the polls during the early voting period, right up to, and including, Election Day.

 Can I preview the ballot?

+Yes!
+And it's a good idea!
+You can also take your marked-up sample ballot into the polling booth with you, so you never need to worry about whether you will remember who to vote for.
 Sample ballot information is available to help voters prepare to cast ballots; go to your county clerk website or call for a sample ballot.
 The Secretary of State has the 2022 Local Election Contest/Candidate list here.
-Also, the New Mexico League of Women Voters has a great site which gives you a preview of each local ballot - just fill in the information and see your ballot. https://www.vote411.org/
+Also, the New Mexico League of Women Voters has a great site where you can see a preview of each specific ballot for your area - just fill in the information and see your ballot. https://www.vote411.org/

-Learn more here at the NM Secretary of State's office or check out the video below.
+Learn more here at the NM Secretary of State's office.